THEARCWORLD/Aurora-Angel/README.en.md

 ---

-Disclaimer: FireTide has ceased maintenance, but you can mention the project to the developers.
+Disclaimer: FireTide & Angel crystal has ceased maintenance, but you can mention the project to the developers.

 Feel free to come back anytime! ⭐ Your **Star** is the motivation for my updates~
 # By THEARCWORLD